Welcome!

 Concepts and Clichés

-Welcome to Concepts and Clichés, a blog dedicated to exploring the real-world application of Cognitive Behavioral Therapy (CBT) in everyday life.
-Written by an experienced CBT therapist, this space offers practical insights, expert advice, and thought-provoking reflections tailored for both prospective and current clients who are interested in personal growth and emotional wellness.
+Concepts and Clichés is a blog dedicated to exploring the real-world application of Cognitive Behavioral Therapy (CBT) in everyday life.
+This space offers practical insights, expert advice, and thought-provoking reflections tailored for both prospective and current clients and anyone else who is interested in building a deeper understanding of common concepts.
+Here, you’ll find accessible explanations of CBT principles, common misconceptions (“clichés”), and how these concepts can be used to navigate life’s challenges.

 Anxiety and Stress Management